 - ✅Also quite long-lasting, and less greasy than oil.

-- ✅Has no pH, to not disrupt either the anal or vaginal microbiome.
+- ✅Has no pH nor osmolality, so it won’t disrupt either the anal or vaginal microbiome.

 - ✅Safe with all condoms.